-Does your site pass the Google site speed test for mobile?
+Does your site pass the Google mobile site speed test?

 Website performance is critical.
-If your blog or website is slow to load, it is for bad for user experience.
+If your blog or website is slow to load, it is terrible for user experience.

-When you do a website speed test for your site, your desktop speed is usually much better than your mobile speed.
+When you do a website speed test for your site, your desktop speed is usually okay.
+But how do your pages perform for a mobile speed test?

 While this is a practical solution, it has a significant drawback.